-If you are a resident from one of the countries within the European Economic Area (Europese Economische Ruimte, EER) or from Switzerland, you should be able to offer your services in the Netherlands without any legal or practical obstructions.
+If you are a resident from one of the countries within the European Economic Area EEA (Europese Economische Ruimte, EER) or from Switzerland, you are free to offer your services in the Netherlands without any legal or practical obstructions.
 You can do this either by establishing your company in the Netherlands or by offering your services in the Netherlands from within your own country.

-Regardless of what you choose, the rules that apply to the services provided by you are basically the same.
-Dutch legislation does not differentiate between foreign or Dutch service providers.
-The same is also true in terms of establishment versus temporary, cross-border service.
-In Dutch legislation, specific rules apply to the activity itself.
+The rules that apply to your services are basically the same as for Dutch nationals.
+This follows from the EU Services Directive and its Dutch transposition the Services Act.
+Therefore in principle it makes no difference to Dutch law if you are a foreign or a Dutch service provider.
+Nor does it matter if you offer the service permanently (establishment), or as a temporary, cross-border activity.
+In Dutch legislation, specific rules may apply to the activity itself.
 Who performs the activity or where they come from is considered not to be relevant.

-Obviously, for certain activities or services, you must have an establishment in the Netherlands.
-This is true, for example, for running a cafe or setting up a childcare centre.
-In this case, there are differences in terms of laws and regulations and one must register their establishment in the Netherlands with the Dutch Chamber of Commerce and the Dutch Tax and Customs Administration.
+For certain activities or services you need an establishment in the Netherlands.
+For example, if you want to run a cafe or set up a childcare centre.
+In these cases, different laws and regulations apply, and you must register your establishment in the Netherlands with the Netherlands Chamber of Commerce and the Dutch Tax and Customs Administration.

-The Dutch Tax and Customs Administration does impose certain rules on foreign service providers, concerning the payment of tax in the Netherlands:
+The Dutch Tax and Customs Administration does have certain rules for paying taxes in the Netherlands for foreign service providers, concerning the payment of tax in the Netherlands:

 - The Dutch Tax and Customs Administration will view you as a foreign entrepreneur if you are not established in the Netherlands.
-This is the case if you do not have a permanent establishment in the Netherlands.
+This is the case if your business does not have a permanent address in the Netherlands.
 In this case you may still need to pay Dutch income tax, but the rules are different.

 - If you run a business in the Netherlands or employ personnel in the Netherlands, you will likely have to pay payroll tax and social insurance contributions.
 This is true even if you have an establishment outside of the Netherlands.